guillp/requests_oauth2client/README.md

 resp = api.get("/resource/foo")
 ```

-Note that [ApiClient] will never send requests "outside" its configured root url, unless you specifically give it a full
+Note that [ApiClient] will never send requests "outside" its configured root url.
+The leading `/` in `/resource` above
-url at request time.
-The leading `/` in `/resource` above is optional.
-A leading `/` will not "reset" the url path to
+is optional.
+A leading `/` will not "reset" the url path to root, which means that you can also write the relative path
-root, which means that you can also write the relative path without the `/` and it will automatically be included:
+without the `/` and it will automatically be included:

 ```python
 api.get("resource/foo")  # will also send a GET to https://myapi.local/root/resource/foo